Superconducting properties of 3D low-density TI-bipolaron gas in magnetic field: Abstract

 \section{Abstract}

-Consideration is given to thermodynamical properties of a three-dimensional Bose-condensate of translation-invariant bipolarons (TI-bipolarons).
-The critical temperature of transition, energy, heat capacity and the transition heat of TI-bipolaron gas are calculated.
-The generalization of theory on the case of magnetic field is made.
+Consideration is given to thermodynamical properties of a three-dimensional Bose-condensate of translation-invariant bipolarons (TI-bipolarons) in magnetic field.
+The critical temperature of transition, critical magnetic fields, energy, heat capacity and the transition heat of TI-bipolaron gas are calculated.
 Such values as maximum magnetic field, London penetration depth and their temperature dependencies are calculated.
 The results obtained are used to explain experiments on high-temperature superconductors.